-- If you have any of these health problems: Breast cancer or some types of brain cancer (pituitary gland or hypothalamus).
+- If you have any of these health problems: Breast cancer or some types of brain tumors (pituitary gland or hypothalamus).

 - If you have any of these health problems: A tumor in your female organs, enlarged ovaries or ovarian cysts, or vaginal bleeding where the cause is not known.

 - If you have growths in the uterus (fibroids).

 - If your ovaries no longer make eggs (primary ovarian failure).

 - If you are not able to get pregnant because of problems with your sex organs.